D0nG4667/alx_travel_app_0x00/README.md

 ## Future Enhancements

-- Implement user authentication and permissions.
+- Implement user authentication and role-based permissions.
 - Add advanced search and filtering for listings.
-- Integrate frontend SPA (React) with REST API.
+- Integrate frontend SPA (React or Next.js) with REST API.
 - Add background tasks for notifications, emails, and reporting.
+- Enable image uploads and media storage for listings.